SiChiTong/UAVros/README.md

    rostopic pub /uav0/command std_msgs/Int32 "data: 1"
    ```

 A landing service is also provided in `landing_service.cpp` for UAV that is in offboard mode and suitable height to call to land.
+This service is used in `uavrover_sitl.launch`  of "Multi-UAV formation tracking UGV".

 ![img](pictures/uav_land_ar_tag.png)